johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 ### The Scientific Perspective: Understanding Pole Shifts and Their Impacts

-> Perhaps we need some outside, universal threat to make us recognize this common bond.
-I occasionally think how quickly our differences worldwide would vanish if we were facing an alien threat from outside this world.
+> "Perhaps we need some outside, universal threat to make us recognize this common bond.
+I occasionally think how quickly our differences worldwide would vanish if we were facing an alien threat from outside this world."
 >
 > [[President Ronald Reagan](https://www.reaganlibrary.gov/archives/speech/address-42d-session-united-nations-general-assembly-new-york-new-york)]